 Last but not least – no, the Evzones are not wearing tights.
 They are actually long socks, and are quite important in winter, though they can be a pain in summer.

-If you can read Greek, or if you just want to see what these costumes look like, have a look at this excellent article, written by an x-Evzonas.
+If you can read Greek, or if you just want to see what the Evzones uniforms look like, have a look at this excellent article in Greek, written by an Evzonas.